 Learn in the capital

 We are only 30 minutes away from central London.
-Therefore, you’ll have access to diverse creative, cultural, historical, and political scenes.
+As a BA Liberal Arts student, you’ll have access to diverse creative, cultural, historical, and political scenes.
 You could explore places like:

-We’ll also take you on exciting field trips to several cultural institutions, including:
+We’ll also take you on exciting field trips to several cultural institutions as part of your degree, including:

 A campus with a unique creative history